 The product, which came on the market sometime around 2007, offers dieters a complete list of ingredients, which is one positive.
 You can purchase Jadera Diet Pills from the official website.
 We like the explanation of the formula and the low price, but read on…

-FDA Warnings – “Yikes!”
+FDA Warnings – “Yikes?”

-In 2011, the FDA warned dieters to stay away from Jadera Diet Pills stating, “FDA laboratory analysis confirmed that “Ja Dera 100% Natural Weight Loss Supplement” contains sibutramine.
+In 2011, the FDA issued a statement about Jadera Diet Pills, stating, “FDA laboratory analysis confirmed that “Ja Dera 100% Natural Weight Loss Supplement” contains sibutramine.
 Sibutramine is a controlled substance that was removed from the U.S. market in October 2010 for safety reasons.”

 Again in 2013, the company was cited for the same problem.
 “Dolphin Intertrade Corp. is voluntarily recalling “JaDera” weight loss supplement.
 [This] product [has] been found to contain undeclared Sibutramine.”

-Scroll below for one of the best products we’ve seen in 2015.
+Scroll below for one of the best products we’ve seen over the last year.

 Side Effects – “Should You Be Worried?”